VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 <a href="/documentation/images/tutorial/Disk-and-paddle-actors.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Disk and Paddle Actor Spec"><img src="/documentation/images/tutorial/pong-state.png" /></a>

 While the engine remains in the same state, it will call [GameState::execute](/documentation/api/class-game-state/) once per game frame.
-So far, the `PongState` doesn't override the method, Nor does it override the `exit` method, which is called when the engine's [StateMachine](/documentation/api/class-state-machine/) changes to another [GameState](/documentation/api/class-game-state/).
+So far, the `PongState` doesn't override the method, nor does it override the `exit` method, which is called when the engine's [StateMachine](/documentation/api/class-state-machine/) changes to another [GameState](/documentation/api/class-game-state/).

-Additionally, the [GameState](/documentation/api/class-game-state/) defines the `suspend` and `resume` methods, which is intented to give the current [GameState](/documentation/api/class-game-state/) the opportunity to perform optional tasks for suspending and resuming it, like when pausing and unpausing the game.
+Additionally, the [GameState](/documentation/api/class-game-state/) defines the `suspend` and `resume` methods, which are intented to give the current [GameState](/documentation/api/class-game-state/) the opportunity to perform optional tasks for suspending and resuming it, like when pausing and unpausing the game.